 How Much Should You Offer?

 In multiple offer situations, Realtors are always asked repeatedly “what will it sell for” or “what price should we go in at”?
 These are high-risk questions for a Realtor to answer, for obvious reasons.
 I recently attended a seminar and the teacher, an accomplished industry veteran, advised under no circumstances should a Realtor ever provide a price.
 You might think this makes no sense.
-After all, isn’t that why you are paying for a Realtor?!
+After all, isn’t that why you are paying a Realtor for?!

 Nothing Beats the Human Touch